Frequently Asked Questions

 Is a separate AUP required for each teaching course involving animals?

+In general, a separate AUP is needed for each course.
 A single AUP may be submitted for closely related courses or individual research projects (e.g., 199’s) provided that the AUP lists all animal species, procedures, and numbers to be used in the instructional activities.

 If the course is not related, a separate AUP is needed to cover the course.

-According to the PHS Policy (Frequently Asked Questions): “If the activities are PHS-supported and involve vertebrate animals then theIACUC is responsible for oversight in accord with PHS Policy.
+According to the PHS Policy (Frequently Asked Questions): “If the activities are PHS-supported and involve vertebrate animals then the IACUC is responsible for oversight in accord with PHS Policy.
 IACUCs must know where field studies will be located, what procedures will be involved, and be sufficiently familiar with the nature of the habitat to assess the potential impact on the animal subjects.
 Studies with the potential to impact the health or safety of personnel or the animal’s environment may need IACUC oversight, even if described as purely observational or behavioral.
-When capture, handling, confinement, transportation, anesthesia, euthanasia, or invasive procedures are involved, the IACUC must ensure that proposed studies are in accord with the Guide.
+When capture, handling, confinement, transportation, anesthesia, euthanasia, or invasive procedures are involved, the IACUC must ensure that proposed studies are in accord with the Guide .
 The IACUC must also ensure compliance with the requirements of pertinent state, national and international wildlife regulations.”

-According to the Animal Welfare Act (9CFR §2.31,1.1) through the USDA, a field study is defined as “any study conducted on free-living wild animals in their natural habitat, which does not involve an invasive procedure, and which does not harm or materially alter the behavior of the animals under study…however, if the animals are confined in any way, an invasive procedure is involved, or the behavior of the animal is harmed or materially altered, then they are regulated and must comply with the regulations and standards”.
+According to the Animal Welfare Act (9CFR §2.31,1.1), administered through the USDA, a field study is defined as “any study conducted on free-living wild animals in their natural habitat, which does not involve an invasive procedure, and which does not harm or materially alter the behavior of the animals under study…however, if the animals are confined in any way, an invasive procedure is involved, or the behavior of the animal is harmed or materially altered, then they are regulated and must comply with the regulations and standards”.

-Whom can I contact for advice about preparing an AUP?
+Who can I contact for advice about preparing an AUP?

-For assistance in planning specific animal care or use procedures (e.g., use of anesthetics or analgesics, surgical procedures, special animal care requirements, transportation, etc.), please contact OLAC veterinary staff at 642-9232.
+For assistance in planning specific animal care or use procedures (e.g., use of anesthetics or analgesics, surgical procedures, special animal care requirements, transportation, etc.), please contact OLAC veterinary staff at (510) 642‑9232.

 Who do I talk to about using hazardous agents or chemicals?

 Additionally, in consultation with the Office for Environment, Health & Safety (EH&S), Standard Operating Procedures (SOPs) must be developed for the safe handling of hazardous materials (e.g., carcinogens, reproductive hazards, highly toxic materials).
-Some examples of hazardous materials that require a SOP for use in animal research include formaldehyde, urethane, BrDU, ENU, DMBA, and acute toxins (e.g., TTX, diptheria toxin).
-Please contact bso@berkeley.edu for assistance developing SOPs.Who do I talk to about using controlled substances?
+Some examples of hazardous materials that require a SOP for use in animal research include formaldehyde, urethane, BrDU, ENU, DMBA, and acute toxins (e.g., TTX, diphtheria toxin).
+Please visit the EH&S SOP website, for assistance developing SOPs.

 Who do I talk to about using radioactive material or radiation?

+Each individual on the AUP is required to complete the Collaborative Institutional Training Initiative (CITI) web-based training.
 Depending on the nature of the research, additional training may be required.
-Please see the Training page for details regarding CITI and the other available training requirements.
+Please see ACUC Training for details regarding CITI and the other available training requirements.

 Who is required to participate in the Occupational Health and Safety Program?